n00bsaiboth/n00bsaiboth/README.md

 ### Hi there 👋

 I'm happy to see you here.
 In other words, I'm glad that you found me.
-If you have been here before, you might recall that I was looking for a job, well these days are over.
-At the moment, I'm working at Citrus as a software developer trainee.
-So, no more web development for me at my spare time at least for money.
-Although, I can work as an consultant.

 For more information, [n00bsaiboth's GitHub Pages](https://n00bsaiboth.github.io/).